electricimp/CFAx33-KL/README.md

 ### Optional Callbacks

 Most methods in this library contain an optional *callback* parameter.
-If an callback function (inline or by reference) is passed in, it will be called when the CFAx33KL acknowledges the command.
+If a callback function (inline or by reference) is passed in, it will be called when the CFAx33KL acknowledges the command.
 The callback function takes one parameter: a response table.
 This table will contain either an *err* key with an error message, or a *msg* key with the data received from the response packet.
 If no response data is expected, a successful response often contains an empty array as the *msg*.

 ### Constructor: CFAx33KL(*impUART*)